DianZzzz/DianZzzz.github.io/_notes/Blockchain-and-Money/Blockchain-Basics-&-Cryptography.md

 # Blockchain Basics & Cryptography

 ## Blockchain Design Features
-- Blockchain is a `timestamped appned-only log`.
+- Blockchain is a `timestamped append-only log`.
 There is no editing or deletion.
 We can only add to an existing blockchain.
 - It is secured via cryptography
   - Hash functions for tamper resistance and integrity
   - Digital signatures for consent